Gbps to GB/s Converter

 What is Gbps?

 Gigabits per second (Gbps) represents extremely high-speed data transfers at 1,000,000,000 bits per second following international decimal standards.
+This unit is used for cutting-edge network infrastructure and data center connections.

 Common uses: